 - The IS function shifts to the right with a reduction in saving.
 A reduction in saving may be the result of one or more factors leading to increasing consumption.
 Consumers may like to buy the new products even by reducing savings.

 - The IS function also shifts to the right by an autonomous increase in investment.
 The increase in investment may result from expectations of higher profits in the future, from innovation, or expectations concerning the increase in the future demand for the product.
 Moreover, governments’ expenditure and tax policies have the effects of shifting the IS function.

 - The Money Market is in equilibrium when the demand and supply of money are equal.
 L stand for Money demand S stands for Money Supply, and in equilibrium L=M. The demand for money L=LT+LS where LT is the transaction demand for money which is a direct function of the level of income.
 LT =f(Y).
 LS is speculative demand for money which is a decreasing function of the rate of interest, LS = f(r).
 Thus money market equilibrium, M= LT =f(Y) + LS = f(r).

 Deriving the LM Curve

-The LM curve shows all combinations of interest rate and levels of income at which the demand for money and supply of money are equals.
+The LM curve shows all combinations of interest rates and levels of income at which the demand for money and supply of money is equal.
 In other words, the LM curve shows the combinations of interest rates and levels of income where the demand for money (L) and supply of money (M) are equal such that the money market is in equilibrium.